PsyTeachR/msc-data-skills/docs/01-intro.md

 Projects in RStudio are a way to group all of the files you need for one project.
 Most projects include scripts, data files, and output files like the PDF version of the script or images.

 <div class="try">
 <p>Make a new directory where you will keep all of your materials for this class.
-If you’re using a lab computer, make sure you make this directory in your network drive so you can access it from other computers.</p>
+If you're using a lab computer, make sure you make this directory in your network drive so you can access it from other computers.</p>
 <p>Choose <strong><code>New Project...</code></strong> under the <strong><code>File</code></strong> menu to create a new project called <code>01-intro</code> in this directory.</p>
 </div>